The 10 Best Small Drones

 The CX-10 is another drone with enough features to appeal to beginners wanting to get the hang of flying or veteran pilots looking for a fun little drone to fly around inside.
-It’s both small and cheap, costing about $13.
+It’s both small and cheap, costing about $15 or so.

 4. HUBSAN X4 H107C

 The X4 H107C is another small drone from Hubsan and the first small drone with a camera featured on the list.
 Even with the 720p camera, the X4 H107C is still compact at the size of approximately 3 by 3 inches and weighing 1.7 ounces.

 This small drone is great for stunts, featuring the latest 6-axis control system and adjustable gyro sensitivity for plenty of mid-flight flips.
 The X4’s motors are particularly power for the size and even though the frame is lightweight, it’s still durable.
 It’s small enough for indoor flight, but has the ability to handle stronger winds for outdoor flight.
 Beginner and advanced flying modes only add to this small drone’s appeal to many different skill levels.

 5. HOLY STONE F180C MINI RC QUADCOPTER

 The Holy Stone F180C Mini RC Quadcopter is a very popular small done with a camera.
 The size of this drone makes a small jump from the three drones mentioned previously, measuring about 5 by 5 inches.
 The camera makes it heavier than other drones at this size, weighing in at about 14 ounces.